DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 - Weight 2

 Cost:
-- 3 Generic Mana or 1 Void Mana
+- 3 Generic Mana

 ### Remorse
 "The fires of guilt consumes you."
 - While this card is in hand, lose 2 Health every time Fire Mana is channelled.
-- Gain 2 Stress and discard this card when Ice or Void Mana is Accumulated.
+- Gain 2 Stress and discard this card when Ice Mana is Accumulated.
 - Cannot be played.

 This card is shuffled into your draw pile rather than discard pile.